cpp-soc/documentation/source/Splunk_Lab.md

 <code>
 wget -O splunk-9.2.1-78803f08aabb-linux-2.6-amd64.deb "https://download.splunk.com/products/splunk/releases/9.2.1/linux/splunk-9.2.1-78803f08aabb-linux-2.6-amd64.deb"
 </code>

+If you are struggling to use wget, moreover download speeds are in the kb/s, your machine is most likely affected by the download speed issue.
+Try downloading that exact file onto your machine (yes, your macbook or laptop) and run the following command line utility

+<code>scp ./splunk.deb root@172.16.x.xxx:/scp</code>

+This block of code serves to be a basic usage of how scp command utility works and how you can use it right on your machine to communicate to your virtual machine.

 <br>
 Navigate to the folder you downloaded the file and run the command
 <code>